 Today I want to speak with you about teaching our kids to disagree appropriately.
-There are so many examples of people getting so angry when they disagree with someone.
-They lose their temper and then a relationship is forever changed, if not worse.
-Or you often hear kids say, “you’re stupid” or: “that’s stupid” which adds a value judgment to what someone has said.
-Now maybe it wasn’t the brightest thing to say, but teaching our kids to not add a judgement to what has been said is a valuable and life-long lesson.
+There are many examples of people getting so angry when they disagree with someone.
+They lose their temper, and then a relationship is forever changed, if not worse.
+Or you often hear kids say, “you’re stupid” or: “that’s stupid,” which adds a value judgment to what someone has said.
+Now maybe it wasn’t the brightest thing to say, but teaching our kids not to add a judgement to what was said is a valuable and life-long lesson.

-Instead of adding a value statement to what someone has said, I like to offer something like, “Well, that’s an idea, it may need some tweaking.”
-Or, “What if we (include yourself even thought you don’t agree) looked at this with a different approach,” and then offer them a new way of looking at something more positively.
+Instead of adding a value statement to what someone has said, I like to offer something like, “Well, that’s an idea; it may need some tweaking.”
+Or, “What if we (including yourself even though you don’t agree) looked at this with a different approach,” and then offer them a new way of looking at something more positive.
 When you’re working with someone who looks at things negatively, if you continually steer the conversation to a different way of looking at things, they get the idea that they can’t get you to disagree negatively.

-The best way to teach this to kids who are eighth grade and up, maybe even seventh grade, 12-13 year old’s, is to role play it with them.
-Role playing is fun and is a great way to give kids some first hand skill at thinking on their feet without losing their temper.
+The best way to teach this to kids who are eighth grade and up, maybe even seventh grade, 12-13 years old’s, is to role play it with them.
+Role-playing is fun and is a great way to give kids some first-hand skill at thinking on their feet without losing their temper.